uwblueprint/ccbc/README.md

 ```

 6. Seeding commands
+Note: seeding the database will remove any existing records of reviews, tags, series, authors, publishers, and books
 ``` bash
 node seed up # to seed with sample data node seed down --to 0  # to remove all seed data